 The horse show is in a farm located in the outskirts of Budapest, so the excursion also includes the visit to this farm, the typical Hungarian refreshments that will be served there and a carriage ride.
 If you like horses you can not miss this experience; you will be amazed at how excellently cared for they are and the precision of the technique with which they execute the parade.

 The best thing about this visit is the overall impression you will get of two symbols of the country: the Empress Sissi and the horses.

-The main attraction of this tour is that it combines the walking tour with a boat tour on the Danube River:.
-This way you will be able to take in a larger number of sights and get a different perspective of the Hungarian capital.
-Both the walking tour and the boat tour have commentary on Budapest's landmarks in several languages.
+The main attraction of this tour is that it combines the walking tour with a boat trip on the Danube River.
+This way you will be able to cover a greater number of places of interest and you will have a different perspective of the Hungarian capital.
+Both the walking tour and the boat tour have commentary on the landmarks of Budapest in several languages.

-The meeting and ending point will be set at one of the most central locations of the city near the Danube.
+The meeting and ending point will be set at one of the city's most central locations near the Danube.
 This tour is ideal for travelers with little time who are looking for an overview of the city.

 - Great Synagogue

 - Heroes' Square